inesp/inesp.github.io/_posts/2025-07-23-blind-spots-in-code-part-II.md

 They found a very interesting connection between **biased actions and action reversals**.

-It is true, that the number of participants was rather small.
+It is true that the number of participants was rather small.
 Too small really, to make sweeping statements, but boy are the results satisfying to talk about.

 The study was done by S. Chattopadhyay et al. and is called _A tale from the trenches: cognitive biases and software development_.

 The researchers were observing a team of software professionals and wrote down **all the actions they saw and all the consequences.**

-What they found is, that **actions triggered by biases are more likely to be reversed later**.
+What they found is that **actions triggered by biases are more likely to be reversed later**.
 And also that **actions that had to be reversed are, overwhelmingly, biased ones**.

 > Figure 1a (tn: below) shows the distribution of developer actions (biased or non-biased), and whether it led to a negative outcome.
 There were 953 actions with biases, and 1131 without.
 Similarly, there were 1104 reversal actions and 980 non-reversal actions. **Reversal actions were more likely to occur with a bias - 68.75% (759/1104 cases), and biased actions were more likely to be reversed - 79.64% (759/953 cases).**
 <figcaption>